-The goals and objectives of the fellowship are to educate fellows through one-year of training in the art and science of spine surgery.
+Over the course of one year, fellows will learn the art and science of spine surgery.
 The primary objective is to teach fellows to become skilled, competent, caring, and technically proficient physicians and surgeons.
 These goals are attained through a carefully created educational program, becoming proficient in the physical examination and diagnosis of patients, and progressively increasing responsibility and autonomy in the non-operative and operative management of patients.